microsoft/vscode-docs/docs/editor/terminal-shell-integration.md

 ### Command navigation

-The commands detected by shell integration feed into the command navigation feature (`ctrl/cmd+up`, `ctrl/cmd+down`) to give it more reliable command positions.
+The commands detected by shell integration feed into the command navigation feature (`Ctrl/Cmd+Up`, `Ctrl/Cmd+Down`) to give it more reliable command positions.
 This feature allows for quick navigation between commands and selection of their output.

 ### Run recent command

-The `Terminal: Run Recent Command` command surfaces history from various sources in a quick pick, providing similar functionality to a shell's reverse search (ctrl+r).
+The **Terminal: Run Recent Command** command surfaces history from various sources in a Quick Pick, providing similar functionality to a shell's reverse search (`kbstyle(Ctrl+R)`).
 The sources are the current session's history, previous session history for this shell type and the common shell history file.

 ![The "run recent command" command shows a quick pick with previously run commands  that can be filtered similar to the go to file command](images/terminal-shell-integration/recent-command.png)

 Some other functionality of the command:

-- In the current session section there is a clipboard icon in the right of the quick pick which will open the command output in an editor.
+- In the current session section, there is a clipboard icon in the right of the Quick Pick that will open the command output in an editor.
-- `Alt` can be held to write the text to the terminal without running it.
+- `kbstyle(Alt)` can be held to write the text to the terminal without running it.
 - The amount of history stored in the previous session section is determined by the `terminal.integrated.shellIntegration.history` setting.

 There is currently no keybinding assigned by default but it can be hooked up to `ctrl+space` for example with the following keybinding: